Mastra integration

 Binding: user graph vs standalone graph

-Tools are bound to a graph via a ZepBinding:
+Tools and processors are bound to a graph via userId/graphId (tools take these on a ZepBinding; the processors take userId/threadId directly):

 userIdtargets a user graph — the home for personalized agent memory.
 Use it for a conversational agent that remembers an end user.
-ThezepContexttool also needs athreadId(the thread scopes relevance; retrieval still spans the whole user graph).graphIdtargets a standalone graph — shared or domain knowledge such as a product knowledge base or runbooks.
+Context retrieval and thezepContexttool also need athreadId(the thread scopes relevance; retrieval still spans the whole user graph).graphIdtargets a standalone graph — shared or domain knowledge such as a product knowledge base or runbooks.
 No user node, no user summary.
+Standalone graphs are supported by the tools; the processors are thread-oriented and expect auserId.

 If both are set, userId wins.
-If neither is set, tools return a graceful “not configured” result instead of throwing.
+If neither is set (or threadId can’t be resolved), tools and processors degrade gracefully instead of throwing.

 Best practices